 The cycle repeats itself over and over.
 Continuous improvement is needed because we are collectively far away from sustainable manufacturing.
 Also, more stringent laws on environmental effects are anticipated.
 It is both easier and more thoughtful to move towards a greener manufacturing in incremental steps sooner rather than later.

-It may be confusing to see certificates with the same number but different prefix.
+It may be confusing to see certificates with the same number but different prefixes.
 What is the difference?

 EN-ISO is a regionally adopted standard.
 In this case, the region is the European Union.